vircadia/vircadia-web-sdk/src/domain/ENTITY_SERVER.md

 This is handled by `OctreePacketProcessor.handleOctreePacket()`.
 The packet is not queued for later processing; instead, it is immediately processed by `OctreePacketProcessor.processPacket()`.

 The user application is notified of the new or changed entity via the `EntityServer.entityData` signal.
 This signal (unlike the scripting API's `Entities.addingEntity` signal) includes all the entity data (not just the entity ID) because the user application will want all the data in order to render it.

-_TO DO: Instead of an `EntityServer.entityData` signal should there be `entityAdded` and `entityUpdated` signals?_

-_TO DO: For entity edits, does the `EntityData` packet contain partial entity data, in which case the `EntityServer` may need to keep its own copy of all the entities in order to provide usable information in the API?_
+When an entity is edited, all data concerning this entity is passed to the user application.

 ##### `EntityQueryInitialResultsComplete`